Welcome to Lima, the capital and largest city with 10 million people.

 For more information, email firstname.lastname@example.org

 Students traveling on the Andes Service and Amazon Expedition program will be take place in two separate regions of Peru.
 The Andes Service portion of the program will take place in Lunahuana, a small village three hours south of Lima.
 The Amazon expedition portion of the program will take place outside of Puerto Maldonado.
-Students will also be arriving and departing in Lima.
-Because of the structure of this program, students will have the opportunity to experience varying climates in Peru, so please make sure to read the program specific packing list prior to traveling.
+Students will also be arriving in and departing from Lima.

 Rustic Pathways maintains a minimum of 1 Program Leader for every 7 students.
 Additionally, each program maintains at least 2 primary program leaders, one male and one female.